logiquants/Logiquants-Website/content/blog/4-6-23-canadian-lumber-stocks-to-buy.md

 A couple of weeks ago, I made myself a list of Canadian Lumber companies to watch.
 After revisiting the list, there are 3 companies that stand out to me as good investments.
 Namely, West Fraser Timber Co Ltd (WFG), Canfor Corp (TSX: CFP), and Interfor Corp (TSX: IFP).

 ### West Fraser Timber Co Ltd:

+1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• the TFSA dollar limit of the current year ($6,500 for 2023)
+   • any unused TFSA contribution room from previous years
+   • any withdrawals made from the TFSA in the previous year

+   • the TFSA dollar limit of the current year ($6,500 for 2023)
+   • any unused TFSA contribution room from previous years
+   • any withdrawals made from the TFSA in the previous year
+2. </span></span>

 * Interlisted on the TSX and NYSE
 * Annual Dividend Yield of 1.67%